Virtual Private Gateway

 Rendezvous Point

-When creating a Type-E, Type-F, or Type-G VPG in the Global coverage region, you can now also select its Rendezvous Point.
-The Rendezvous Point determines where the VPG network infrastructure is geographically located.
+When creating a Type-E, Type-F, Type-G, or Type-F2 VPG in the Global coverage region, you can select its Rendezvous Point which determines where the VPG network infrastructure is geographically located.

 Rendezvous Point cannot be configured for the following VPGs: